Sweet Valley High: List of novels

+Sweet Valley Confidential

-Sweet Valley ConfidentialSweet Valley Confidential was published on March 29, 2011.
+Sweet Valley Confidential was published on March 29, 2011.
 The story was entirely written by creator Francine Pascal, and is set 10 years following the conclusion of the previous novel.
 Prior to the novel's release, Pascal stated, "I can tell you that what you thought was going to happen to those people doesn't happen.
 Different things happen.
 Ten years, from 16 to adulthood, has made very different people.
 And I'm having kind of a good time writing it, doing what I want to do with these people."
 Most reviews by professional critics were negative.
 One review from Entertainment Weekly stated, "Make no mistake: This is a very bad book, bloated and silly and, worst of all, often quite boring."

 Fans of the series have given mixed-to-negative reviews, citing many inconsistencies and canonical errors.
 For example, near the beginning of the book, Elizabeth's ex-boyfriend Jeffrey French is mentioned as being happily married, while in the last "epilogue" chapter, he is "still unmarried and unattached."
 There are many other mistakes in the epilogue as well, such as what happened to Suzanne Devlin: "Suzanne was forced to leave Sweet Valley but returned 6 months later a changed person; unfortunately, she was ill with multiple sclerosis.
 She apologized to everyone, then crashed her specially equipped car after taking medication with champagne."
 Suzanne Devlin was mistakenly diagnosed with MS in the SVH magna edition Perfect Christmas, but then finds out that she was misdiagnosed, and she and Todd fall in love.
 In describing what became of Roger Collins, Pascal states that after having been accused of molestation by Suzanne Devlin (book 11, "Too Good to be True"), he "felt too uncomfortable being a teacher and left to become a nonfiction writer."
 SVHC also says his son's name is "Sam," not "Teddy," as in all the SVH books.
 Another inconsistency is the way Jessica talks in the book, peppering her sentences with "So," and "like," which is a departure from the way she spoke in the SVH and SVU series.